Allighan History, Family Crest & Coats of Arms

-Anglo-Saxon tribes ruled over Britain.
+The origins of the Allighan name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Allighan was originally derived from a family having lived in the place named Allingham, which was in Kent.
 Allingham is a compound name, composed of the Old English elements Alling, which means holly, and ham, which means homestead.
 Thus, Allingham means holly homestead.
-CITATION[CLOSE]

 Early Origins of the Allighan family